Jack West Jr: Sky Monster

 "Sky Monster" hails from New Zealand, after being trained in the RNZAF.

 According to Reilly, his full name is known only to his mother and father, both of which live in Dunedin, New Zealand, and after the events of The Five Greatest Warriors, look after Lily's twin brother, Alexander.
 His name is later revealed to be Ernest Q. Shepherd II in The Two Lost Mountains.
 He is West's pilot during the novels, taking him and his team to various locations over the course of their adventures.
 He has performed upgrades to the 747 given by West.
 His 747 plane, the Halicarnassus, was destroyed at the end of The Five Greatest Warriors, and he now owns a smaller, faster plane—a Russian-made Tupolev Tu-144.
 He christened it the "Sky Warrior".

 Bionic arm

 Jack's original arm was burnt off when he thrust his arm into a waterfall of lava to grab an off lever in order to escape with Max "Wizard" Epper and Lily.

 Wizard, as he promised, built Jack a new and 'better' arm, using a super-strong titanium alloy, and adding a hidden compartment containing a wad of C2 explosive.
-Jack has made use of these benefits many times during the books, such as using the fist to block a slab of stone from crushing him (The Six Sacred Stones), and hanging on to a ceiling rung for several hours (Seven Ancient Wonders).
+Jack has made use of these benefits many times during the books, such as using the fist to block a slab of stone from crushing him (The Six Sacred Stones), and hanging on to a ceiling rung (Seven Ancient Wonders).
 It is detachable, as seen in Jack's escape from the Ethiopian mine in Six Sacred Stones.